chaudhryna/capstone/README.md

 - register.html

 #### Tickets App
 This app handles the logic of creating, updating, deleting, and reading tickets.
-The urls.py file handels all the routes for these database functions.
+The urls.py file handles all the routes for these database functions.

 There are two models in the app: Ticket and TechNotes.
 The views.py file contains the logic to create and update the ticket as well as show the ticket detail.
 The update_ticket logic calls a decorator.py file from the helpdesk app to limit the access of this view to the IT Support team.